LTUC/amman-python-401d5/class-39/lab/README.md

   - Component should continue to display Cookie Stand info as in version 2
   - Add a `delete` icon in each stand's location cell.
   - Clicking `delete` icon should immediately delete the Cookie Stand.
+    - In other words, it should NOT require a page refresh.
   - API should be informed that Cookie Stand was deleted.
 - Continue to style all components using TailwindCSS utility classes to match spec.

 ## Implementation Notes

 - Continue work in `cookie-stand-admin` repository
-- You will be supplied with an API URL by instructor
-- You will be supplied a username/password to use API
+- Ideally, you will have front end communicate with your API.
+  - If your API is not fully functional then communicate with instructor to get access to a test API.
 - **IMPORTANT** Complete version 1 & 2 tasks before moving on to version 3 features.
 - Pro tip: [Tailwind CSS Extension Pack](https://marketplace.visualstudio.com/items?itemName=andrewmcodes.tailwindcss-extension-pack){:target="_blank"}